twitter/finagle/README.md

       string hi();
     }

-To create a Finagle Thrift service, you must use the <a href="https://github.com/mariusaeriksen/thrift-0.5.0-finagle">custom Thrift compiler</a>.
-It will generate, in addition to the regular Thrift `Iface` interface, a `ServiceIface` interface that wraps all return values in a `Future`, which is required by Finagle.
+To create a Finagle Thrift service, you must implement the `FutureIface` Interface that <a href="https://github.com/twitter/scrooge">Scrooge</a> (a custom Thrift compiler) generates for your service.
+Scrooge wraps your service method return values with asynchronous `Future` objects to be compatible with Finagle.

+* If you are using <a href="https://github.com/harrah/xsbt">sbt</a> to build your project, the <a href="https://github.com/twitter/sbt-scrooge">sbt-scrooge</a> plugin automatically compiles your Thrift IDL. **Note:** The latest release version of this plugin is only compatible with sbt 0.11.2.
+* If you are using <a href="http://maven.apache.org/">maven</a> to manage your project, <a href="http://maven.twttr.com/com/twitter/maven-finagle-thrift-plugin/">maven-finagle-thrift-plugin</a> can also compile Thrift IDL for Finagle.

 #### Simple Thrift Server